Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Approaches for phage taxonomic classification

 Taxon-specific signature genes can be identified in most virus taxa.
 POGs (Phage Orthologous Groups) \cite{kristensen2013orthologous} is a collection of clusters of orthologous genes from phages, presented as profiles (multiple sequence alignment).
 The viral families of POGs are filtered as \textit{`Viruses[Organism] NOT cellular organisms [ORGN] NOT srcdb\_refseq[PROP] AND vhost bacteria[filter] AND “complete genome”[All Fields]} in NCBI.
 Signatures are extracted for each taxon, and we can use BLASTP to search for matches among the viral protein sequences.
 POGs are designed to be well suited for defining taxon-specific signature genes, and the profiles built from POGs are more sensitive and specific to search for signature genes in a given dataset.

-GRAViTy \cite{aiewsakun2018genomic,aiewsakun2018evaluation} also extract protein sequences from virus genomes and cluster these sequences using BLASTP \cite{altschul1997gapped}.
+GRAViTy \cite{aiewsakun2018genomic} also extracts protein sequences from virus genomes and cluster these sequences using BLASTP \cite{altschul1997gapped}.
 GRAViTy generates protein profile hidden Markov models (PPHMMs) and genomic organization models (GOMs) based on the sequences from BLASTP-based clustering.
-Then it computes Composite Generalized Jaccard (CGJ) similarity scores (a geometric mean of the two generalized Jaccard scores computed for a pair of PPHMM signatures and a pair of GOM signatures) between each sequence pair to construct the heat map and dendrogram and estimate sequences relatedness.
+Then it computes Composite Generalized Jaccard (CGJ) similarity scores (a geometric mean of the two generalized Jaccard scores computed for a pair of PPHMM signatures and a pair of GOM signatures) between each sequence pair to construct the heat map and dendrogram and estimate sequences' relatedness.
+GRAViTy requires users to choose reference database freely but need sequences in GenBank format as input.

-CCP77 \cite{low2019evaluation} applies a concatenated protein phylogeny for classification of tailed dsDNA viruses belonging to the specific order \textit{Caudovirales}.
-Classiphage \cite{chibani2019classifying,chibani2019classiphages} uses phage-specific Hidden Markov Models (HMMs) \cite{eddy2011accelerated} profiles generated from clusters of related proteins for classification.
+CCP77 \cite{low2019evaluation} applies a concatenated protein phylogeny for the classification of tailed dsDNA viruses belonging to the specific order \textit{Caudovirales}.
+Classiphage \cite{chibani2019classifying,Chibani558171} uses phage-specific Hidden Markov Models (HMMs) \cite{eddy2011accelerated} profiles generated from clusters of related proteins for classification.
 The HMM profiles are built using the produced multi-sequence alignment files by the ``hmmbuild” command.
-Classiphage 2.0 additionally trains an Artificial Neutral Network (ANN) using phage family-proteome to phage-derived HMMs scoring matrix, which can classify more phage families and include more features than its previous version. vConTACT \cite{bolduc2017vcontact,bin2019taxonomic} is a high-throughput network-based approach utilizing whole-genome gene-sharing profiles.
+Classiphage 2.0 additionally trains an Artificial Neutral Network (ANN) using phage family-proteome to phage-derived HMMs scoring matrix, which can classify more phage families and include more features than its previous version.

+vConTACT \cite{bolduc2017vcontact,bin2019taxonomic} is a high-throughput network-based approach utilizing whole-genome gene-sharing profiles.
 It clusters the input viral genomes together with characterized genomes.
-The genomes in the same cluster indicate same family or genus, and the predicted family can be inferred if there are characterized genomes in the same cluster.
+The genomes in the same cluster indicate the same family or genus, and the predicted family can be inferred if there are characterized genomes in the same cluster.

 CAT \cite{von2019robust} provides taxonomic classification using homology searches.
 It uses DIAMOND BLASTP to identify homologous sequences and then assigns query sequences into taxa with a voting approach.
 The authors of CAT show that using the best hit strategy can lead to low specificity and thus design a more robust strategy based on multiple hits.
 Users can select the reference database and tune the setting, which is more flexible than some other tools.
 Moreover, it has a very low memory usage.